cnlpete/candybox/README.md

 - supports CDNs
 - easy to update or migrate
 - SEO optimized (sitemap.xml and basic stuff)
-- 2click social share privacy and addThis to make sharing easy
+- 2click social share privacy and addThis to make sharing easy (as Plugins)
 - Tests for the whole core functions
-- many plugins
+- many plugins and many other features

 Requirements
 ------------------------------------------------------------------------------------------------------------------------
-- at least PHP 5.1 & PDO supported database (PHP 5.3 recommended)
+- at least PHP 5.3 & PDO supported database
 - Imagemagick, GD2 and mod_rewrite
 - an account at http://recaptcha.org to use captchas
 - an account at http://mailchimp.com to use the newsletter management